stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/README.md

-# Sara-Kowalski-MiniDataAnalysis
+# Sara Kowalski STAT545A Mini Data Analysis Project
-STAT545A individual mini data analysis repository containing milestones 1, 2, and 3.
+This repository contains all the files pertaining to the STAT545A individual mini data analysis project.